-Note: The figure provides a schematic overview of the Professorinnenprogramm's two-stage application process.
+Note: The figure provides a schematic overview of the Professorinnenprogramm's application process.
 The example assumes two universities, A and B, each with two departments (Figure 1a).
-In the first stage, universities submit a 15-page equality concept to the German Ministry of Education, detailing current female representation and outlining measures to improve gender equality in academic positions (Figure 1b).
+Universities submit a 15-page equality concept to the German Ministry of Education, detailing current female representation and outlining measures to improve gender equality in academic positions (Figure 1b).
 In the example, both universities submit an application to the ministry.
 A review panel evaluates the submissions.
 Successful universities can utilize funding for up to three female full professorships (Figure 1c).
 In the example, university B is deemed eligible, while university A is not.
-In the second stage, universities internally allocate subsidies to departments (Figure 1d).
+Then, universities internally allocate subsidies to departments (Figure 1d).